nimit/pg_gen_query/README.md

 ## Roadmap

+1. Add support for users to switch to using the more detailed schema as context.
-1. Return actual query results instead of SQL strings.
+2. Return actual query results instead of SQL strings.
 Because PostgreSQL requires `SETOF RECORD`, this would require the user to write: `SELECT * FROM pg_gen_query(query) AS (col1, col2);`.
-2. Add support for processing multiple queries at once.
+3. Add support for processing multiple queries at once.
 Since most time is spent on network calls, batching could significantly improve performance.
-3. Reduce schema size.
+4. Reduce schema size.
 Although human-readable now, the schema could be compacted using abbreviations and LLM-friendly encodings.
-4. Investigate using PostgreSQL Dynamic Shared Memory to improve schema cache performance.
+5. Investigate using PostgreSQL Dynamic Shared Memory to improve schema cache performance.
 Currently, schema data is cached per active connection; DSM may allow faster, lock-free reads.

+> Note: AI tools were used in generating code/documentation for this extension.